stratumn/sdk-csharp/README.md

 - `headLink`: the link that was last appended to the trace,
 - `updatedAt`: the `Date` at which the trace was last updated,
 - `updatedBy`: the id of the user who last updated the trace,
-- `data`: the aggregated data modelling the state the trace is in.
+- `data`: the aggregated data modeling the state the trace is in.

 Notes: